Last Updated on February 4, 2026 by Serena Zehlius, Editor

 Climate change is an urgent global challenge that requires a collective response.
 Understanding its causes and consequences is the first step toward implementing effective strategies to lessen its impact and come up with ways to adapt to the changes.

-By adopting sustainable practices, advocating for policy changes, and working with other leaders in the name of international cooperation, we can all work towards a stronger, more sustainable future for our planet.
+By adopting sustainable practices, advocating for policy changes, and working with world leaders in the name of international cooperation, we can work together towards a stronger, more sustainable future for our planet.

-President Joe Biden was called the “first climate President” in the history of our country.
+President Joe Biden was named the “first climate President” in the history of the country.
 He was responsible for passing the most climate legislation of any other President.

 We made giant strides in terms of doing something to save the planet.
 Solar and wind energy projects were started all over the country.
 Even citizens in red states were happy because the projects brought jobs to their districts.